Stovent/risp8/README.md

 ## Controls

-The Chip8 controls are mapped on the keyboard or on the numpad.
+The Chip8 controls are mapped on both the keyboard and on the numpad.
-By default, the keyboard mapping is used.
-To use the numpad, add `--keymap-numpad` before the ROM path.

 For each table below, the key in each layout square is the corresponding Chip8 key.